cotes2020/jekyll-theme-chirpy/_posts/2021-12-01-scalar-field-lagrangian-symmetry-considerations.md

 which is a set of $$4$$ equations, one for each $$\nu$$ [^2] .

 [^2]: We could bring the metric out from the partial derivative as in inertial coordinates, the metric is constant.
 In non-inertial coordinates, we'd instead work with covariant derivatives, and assuming metric compatibility of the connection, the metric can, again, be treated as a constant.
-Therefore, the expression for the stress-energy tensor in curvilinear coordinates and even general relativity (where it is dubbed the 'canonical' stress-energy tensor to distinguish it from the stress-energy tensor appearing in the Einstein field equations) is trivially obtainable: we simple replace the Minkowski metric with a metric tensor.
+Therefore, the expression for the energy-momentum tensor in curvilinear coordinates and even general relativity (where it is dubbed the 'canonical' energy-momentum tensor to distinguish it from the energy-momentum tensor appearing in the Einstein field equations) is trivially obtainable: we simple replace the Minkowski metric with a metric tensor.

 ### Physical interpretation

-To understand the physical meaning of the stress-energy tensor, let us express its vanishing divergence as a continuity equation.
+To understand the physical meaning of the energy-momentum tensor, let us express its vanishing divergence as a continuity equation.
 Recall that:

 $$\partial_\mu T^{\mu \nu} = 0$$